hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ## Description:

-This test specification for `ContractCreateTransaction` is part of comprehensive testing for Hedera SDKs.
+This test specification for `ContractCreateTransaction` is part of comprehensive testing for Hiero SDKs.
 The SDK under test will leverage the JSON-RPC server responses to drive and validate the test outcomes.

 ## Design: